Vyral/base-template/_posts/2022-04-01-sellers-checklist-a-timeline-to-prep-your-home-for-sale.md

 Your house should be deep cleaned before listing, including a thorough deodorizing of the home’s interior and steam cleaning for all carpets.
 Consider hiring a professional cleaning company to ensure the space smells and looks as fresh as possible.&nbsp;

 In addition to cleaning, take some time to tidy up.
 Buyers will look inside your closets, pantries, and cabinets, so make sure they are neat and organized.
-Small appliances and toiletries should be cleared off the countertops.
+Small appliances and toiletries should be cleared off the countertops.<br>&nbsp;

 **DAY OF SHOWING**